satish603/DE-FRAUD/README.md

 - `setContract()`: Initializes the smart contract instance and the buy contract instance.
 - `callTransaction(method, parameters)`: Calls a non-transaction method on the smart contract.
 - `sendTransaction(method, parameters, toBuy)`: Sends a transaction to the smart contract, either to buy a product or to call a transaction method.

+### notes
+`contractAddress` is a property in the JavaScript module that interacts with a smart contract on the blockchain.
+It refers to the Ethereum address of the smart contract being interacted with.
+The smart contract is a self-executing contract with the terms of the agreement between buyer and seller being directly written into lines of code.
+When the conditions of the contract are met, such as the transfer of a certain amount of cryptocurrency, the contract executes itself according to the code written.

+`buyAddress` is an Ethereum address of the contract for buying products.
+It is the address of a smart contract on the blockchain that allows users to purchase products or services using cryptocurrency.

+`keccakHash(secretId)` is a function that takes a secret ID as input and returns the Keccak256 hash of the input.
+Keccak256 is a cryptographic hash function used in Ethereum and other blockchain networks to secure transactions and store data.
+The keccakHash function is commonly used in smart contract development to securely store and verify data.